-- 1. Learning and improvement review in lessons (see Z-planner) - This recognises learning, and allowing children to experience achievement - This enables the learners to then focus on the next step in their development. - 2.
-End of unit summary (see U-Planner) - The children wil also complete a self-report that explore their challneges and success during the unit of teaching. (see attached PE Page) - 3.
+- 1. Learning and improvement review in lessons - This recognises learning, and allowing children to experience achievement - This enables the learners to then focus on the next step in their development. - 2.
+End of unit assessment - The children will also complete a self-report that explore their challenges and success during the unit of teaching. - 3.
 Recording sheet (see progress recording spreadsheet) - 4.
 Reporting long term progress and achievement over the year (see reporting template)